Skip to main content

 • T2.2b (#2987): Recovery capacity pillar with 6 new dimensions across a new recovery domain: fiscal space (debt service ratio), reserve adequacy (months of imports), short-term external debt coverage, import concentration (HHI), hospital surge capacity, and state continuity composite (WGI subset).
 Five new seeders following Railway gold-standard pattern (3 real data sources, 2 stubs pending source configuration).
 Cache key bumped to the current version.

 • T2.5 (#2986): Outcome backtest framework covering 7 event families (FX stress, sovereign stress, power outages, food-crisis escalation, refugee surges, sanctions shocks, conflict spillover).
-Each family has a binary event definition, a 2024-2025 hold-out window, and an AUC release gate of 0.75 or higher.
+Each family has a binary event definition, a 2024-2025 hold-out window, an AUC target of 0.75, and a 0.03 gate width for release decisions.
+Four families currently use frozen independently sourced 2024-2025 reference sets (FX stress, sovereign stress, power outages, sanctions shocks); three read live Redis seed outputs (food-crisis escalation, refugee surges, conflict spillover).
+The committed artifact exposes dataSource and labelSources per family so this split is auditable.

 • T2.6/T2.8 (#2991): Sensitivity suite v2 with 4-pass perturbation (weight, goalpost, imputation, alpha), alpha-curve analysis, and ceiling-effect detection.
 Release gate: no single-axis perturbation moves a top-50 country by more than 5 rank positions; overall dimension failure rate must be 20% or lower.